 By Cameron Hewitt

 Port is actually a British phenomenon, not Portuguese.
 Because Britain isn't suitable for growing grapes, its citizens traditionally imported wine from France.
 But during wars with France (17th and 18th centuries), Britain boycotted French wine and looked elsewhere.
-They considered Portugal — but since it was farther away, wine often didn't survive the long sea journey to England.
+At that time Portuguese wines often didn't survive the longer sea journey to England.

-The port-making process was supposedly invented accidentally by a pair of brothers who fortified the wine with grape brandy to maintain its quality during the long trip to England.
-The wine picked up the flavor of the oak, and the English grew to like the fortified taste and oaky flavor.
-The British perfected port production in the succeeding centuries, hence many ports carry British-sounding names (Taylor, Croft, Graham).
+It's said that the port-making process was invented accidentally by a pair of brothers who fortified the wine with grape brandy to maintain its quality during the long trip.
+The wine picked up the flavor of the oak, which the English grew to appreciate The British perfected port production in the succeeding centuries, hence many ports carry British-sounding names (Taylor, Croft, Graham).

 In the Douro Valley, you'll see lasting evidence of the phylloxera infestations in the "dead" terraces, overgrown with weeds and a smattering of olive trees.
-During the infestations, these particular terraces were treated with harsh chemicals that contaminated the soil, rendering it suitable only for growing olives, but not grapes.
+During the infestations, these particular terraces were treated with harsh chemicals that contaminated the soil, rendering it no longer suitable for grapes.
 Other terraces were left untouched, as Portuguese vintners simply gave up.
 Unable to produce usable grapes for over a decade, they sold their land to British companies who were willing to wait until a solution could be found.
 It was, as phylloxera-resistant American rootstock began to be used throughout Europe.
 Port production resumed, this time on British-owned land.